OpenSMTPD/table-postgres/README.md

 > Connection info needed to connect to the PostgreSQL database.
 > For example:

-> **conninfo**
-> **host**=*'db.example.com'*
-> **user**=*'maildba'*
-> **password**=*'OpenSMTPDRules!'*
-> **dbname**=*'opensmtpdb'*
+> > conninfo host='db.example.com' user='maildba' password='...' dbname='opensmtpdb'

 **query\_alias**
 *SQL statement*

 > This is used to provide a query to look up aliases.
-The question mark
+> The question mark is replaced with the appropriate data.
-> is replaced with the appropriate data.
-For alias it is the left hand side of
+> For alias it is the left hand side of the SMTP address.
-> the SMTP address.
-This expects one VARCHAR to be returned with the user name
+> This expects one VARCHAR to be returned with the user name the alias
-> the alias resolves to.
+> resolves to.

 **query\_credentials**
 *SQL statement*

 > This is used to provide a query for looking up user credentials.
-The question
+> The question mark is replaced with the appropriate data.
-> mark is replaced with the appropriate data.
-For credentials it is the left
+> For credentials it is the left hand side of the SMTP address.
-> hand side of the SMTP address.
-The query expects that there are two VARCHARS
+> The query expects that there are two VARCHARS returned, one with a user
-> returned, one with a user name and one with a password in
+> name and one with a password in
 > crypt(3)
 > format.

 **query\_domain**
 *SQL statement*

 > This is used to provide a query for looking up a domain.
-The question mark
-> is replaced with the appropriate data.
-For the domain it would be the
+> The question mark is replaced with the appropriate data.
-> right hand side of the SMTP address.
-This expects one VARCHAR to be returned
+> For the domain it would be the right hand side of the SMTP address.
-> with a matching domain name.
+> This expects one VARCHAR to be returned with a matching domain name.

 **query\_mailaddrmap**
 *SQL statement*

 > This is used to provide a query to look up senders.
-The question mark
+> The question mark is replaced with the appropriate data.
-> is replaced with the appropriate data.
-This expects one VARCHAR to be
+> This expects one VARCHAR to be returned with the address the sender
-> returned with the address the sender is allowed to send mails from.
+> is allowed to send mails from.

 A generic SQL statement would be something like:

 	query_ SELECT value FROM table WHERE key=$1;

+# FILES

+*/etc/mail/postgres.conf*

+> Default
+> table-postgresql(5)
+> configuration file.

 # EXAMPLES